 Student Applied Benchmarking

-- contacting and interviewing them (individuals, other schools, businesses, etc.) to learn about their methods,
+- Contacting and interviewing individuals, other schools, businesses, etc., to learn about their methods

 3: Take part in the Student Applied Benchmarking course in Blackboard.
 Sign up for the course by emailing [email protected] and asking to be enrolled.
 The course contains a poster template and link for submitting projects.
-Submission deadlines can be found on the Student Applied Benchmarking Blackboard course.
+Submission deadlines can be found on the Blackboard course.